EFL Cup: Perception

 In the early 21st century, the League Cup was sometimes derided as a "Mickey Mouse" trophy by sections of the media and rival supporters, though others defended its status and significance to players and clubs.

 From the late 2010s into the 2020s, several developments helped to bolster the competition's profile.
 In 2018, the EFL removed extra time from earlier rounds to reduce fixture congestion, and during the pandemic the 2020–21 semi-finals were played as single-leg ties.
 At the same time, the winners continued to receive a UEFA berth—latterly a place in the UEFA Europa Conference League play-off round—while France suspended its own League Cup after 2019–20 to ease the calendar.

 Audience and attendances have reflected this shift.
-The 2023 final drew a record 4.26 million UK viewers on Sky Sports; in 2025 the final peaked at nearly eight million viewers across Sky and ITV, with an 88,513 crowd at Wembley.
+The 2023 final drew a record 4.26 million UK viewers on Sky Sports; in 2025 the final peaked at nearly eight million viewers across Sky and ITV, with a crowd of 88,513 at Wembley.
 The competition has also remained a route to early-season silverware for leading clubs—Manchester City, for example, won four consecutive titles between 2018 and 2021.

 Broadcast distribution has expanded in parallel, with new multi-year international deals in markets such as the United States and a broadened list of global partners.

 Giant-killings

 Giant-killings are less well remembered in the League Cup than in the FA Cup due to the absence of non-league sides and the fact that big clubs often field more inexperienced sides in the early rounds.
-However, there have been some notable upsets, the final of 1966–67 saw Division Three side Queens Park Rangers come from 2–0 down at half time to win 3–2 against top-flight West Bromwich Albion in the first League Cup Final to be hosted at Wembley Stadium.
+However, there have been some notable upsets; the final of 1966–67 saw Division Three side Queens Park Rangers come from 2–0 down at halftime to win 3–2 against top-flight West Bromwich Albion in the first League Cup Final to be hosted at Wembley Stadium.
 Two years later in 1968–69, Third Division side Swindon Town beat Arsenal 3–1 after extra time in the final to win the trophy.
-In 1974–75, Fourth Division side Chester beating defending league champions Leeds United 3–0 on their surprise run to the semi-finals.
+In 1974–75, Fourth Division side Chester beat defending league champions Leeds United 3–0 on their surprise run to the semi-finals.

 Former League club and now defunct Scarborough defeated Chelsea 4–3 on aggregate in October 1989, while a Fourth Division club.
 In 1992–93, Scarborough then defeated Coventry City (then a top-tier side) 3–2 on aggregate, before ultimately going out of the competition, narrowly, 1–0, against Arsenal.

 In 1995–96, Manchester United were beaten 3–0 at home by York City in the second round, first leg; United could only win 3–1 in the second leg and went out 4–3 on aggregate (York went on to repeat the achievement against Everton the following year).
 United went on to win the FA Premier League and FA Cup double and did not lose another home game that season, while York narrowly avoided relegation to Division Three (fourth tier).